 In 2023, the Sheritage-project, funded by Eramus+ and hosted by the Finnish Folk Music Institute will organise exchange visits for the members of the Nordic-Baltic intangible cultural heritage network.

 Exchange programme for Nordic and Baltic network on Intangible Cultural Heritage (ICH)

-You can apply to go on a visit via Nordic and Baltic network on Intangible Cultural Heritage or be a host for a visit in order to exchange and share good practices on community involvement in the Safeguarding of Intangible Cultural Heritage (ICH).
+You can apply to go on a visit via Nordic and Baltic network on Intangible Cultural Heritage in order to exchange and share good practices on community involvement in the Safeguarding of Intangible Cultural Heritage (ICH).

 How to apply